The Mental Health Warrior Has Entered the Room: Winnie the Pooh Navigates Chaos of Current Events

 Our Turn:

-When faced with high-energy or difficult situations, it’s easy to feel overwhelmed or react impulsively.
-This is where Warrior Principle 4 comes in: manage your emotions first, and the solutions will follow.
+But this is exactly where Warrior Principle 4 kicks in: Manage your emotions first, and the solutions will follow.

 A Warrior’s Pep Talk

-Inspired by Pooh’s enthusiasm, I gave him a copy of my book I Triumphed over Bipolar, Alcoholism and Anxiety Disorder by becoming a Mental Health Warrior so he could read up on all 15 of the Warrior Principles.
+Inspired by Pooh’s enthusiasm, I handed him a copy of my book, I Triumphed over Bipolar, Alcoholism, and Anxiety Disorder by Becoming a Mental Health Warrior, so he could read all 15 Warrior Principles for himself.

 Bruce Schutter